JNLei/C-Sample-Code/README.md

 # C Sample Code

-The smaple code of C programming language.
+The sample code of C programming language.
 The followings are the basic instrcution about each lab.
 For more details, please check the PDF instructions in each directory.

 ## Lab 1
 - Calculate the sum using three different ways.